 Considering using SiteGround to host your WordPress site (or a non-WordPress website)?

-In the shared WordPress hosting space, SiteGround are not only one of the most popular options, but they also have one of the better reputations when it comes to any shared web host.
+In the shared WordPress hosting space, SiteGround are not only one of the most popular options (alongside Bluehost and DreamHost), but they also have one of the better reputations when it comes to any shared web host.
 But why are SiteGround popular?
 Are they a good host?
 Are they right for you and do they offer fast performance and good value for money?
 In this SiteGround review, I’ll try to answer all of those questions and more through hands-on testing and personal experience.

 On a personal level, I’ve used SiteGround’s GrowBig plan to host my own sites for the past three years, so I feel I’m in a good position to give an experience-backed review.
 This not only gives me real hands-on data, but it also gives me uptime and performance tracking data that goes back almost a year.

 Basically, by putting together some hands-on testing with my own three years of experience with SiteGround, I should be able to offer you a pretty good picture of what it’s like to host a website at SiteGround.

 - SiteGround Hosting Features: Are They Really Managed WordPress Hosting?

 - Hands-On SiteGround Performance Tests

 SiteGround Hosting Features: Are They Really Managed WordPress Hosting?

 SiteGround call themselves managed WordPress hosting, but whether or not they fit the definition of ‘managed WordPress hosting’ is up for debate.